cimug-org/CIMTool-Builders-Library/README.md

 - **EnumeratedType** elements - types in the profile that are CIM enumerations
 - **SimpleType** elements - types in the profile stereotyped as &lt;&lt;CIMDatatype&gt;&gt; in the CIM

-Further, top-level elements may contain various types of child elements representing the attributes or associations defined for a class:
+Further, these elements may contain various types of child elements representing the attributes or associations defined for a class:

 - **Simple** elements - represent attributes defined as primitive types in the CIM.
 These elements will contain an @xstype attribute to specify the primitive.
 - **Instance** elements - represent associations in the profile.
 These elements will contain a @type attribute to specify the type within the profile that the association references.